ShadowsocksR-Live/iShadowsocksR/README.md

 ## Project Info

-Potatso has in total 33 (2 as submodules dependencies as used as local file in Cocoapod) dependencies as following
+Potatso has in total 25 (2 as submodules dependencies as used as local file in Cocoapod) dependencies as following

-* 20 Cocoapod dependencies
+* 15 Cocoapod dependencies
-* 9 submodules dependencies
+* 10 submodules dependencies

-The project is tested with Xcode `9.2 (9C40B)` on iOS `11.2 (15B92)` device with cocoapod version `1.3.1`+, and carthage version `0.18.1`.
+The project is tested with Xcode `10.1 (10B61)` on iOS `12.1.4 (16D57)` device with cocoapod version `1.7.0`+.
 If you experienced an expected issue, try to use those versions, if still experience the problem please file the issue.

 ## How to Build Project